SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

   the `enableV1Services` chart value will be removed.
 * NEW `dataService.imageBuilders.builderImage`, sets the builder image used for Renku builds.
 * NEW `dataService.imageBuilders.runImage`, sets the run image used for Renku builds.
+* NEW `dataService.imageBuilders.platformOverrides`, overrides for image builds, keyed by platform.
+See commented values for a working example for `linux/arm64`.
 * DELETE `dataService.imageBuilders.vscodiumPythonRunImage`, as it is replaced by `dataService.imageBuilders.runImage`.

 ## Upgrading to Renku 2.9.0